 After 3 1/2 weeks of hiking, I’m 343 miles into my 2,190-mile journey.

 But physically, oh jeez.
-Tonight I’m resting in a motel in Erwin, TN.
+Tonight I’m resting in a motel in Erwin, Tennessee.
 But tomorrow I commence an elevation increase of 3,000-plus feet.
 And some of it will be straight up, not switchbacking.
 And I confront similar climbs every day, sometimes more than once.

 Needless to say, this is exhausting for a 62-year-old man.
 Forget my marathoning, this form of masochism is far worse.
 And it’s virtually impossible to replenish the calories I burn, despite what I’m doing right now (being a glutton).